Taxonomies and Controlled Vocabularies

 Types of taxonomies and controlled vocabularies, their definitions, and uses.
 Links to examples on the Web will be included for various types.

-- Definitions of taxonomy, controlled vocabularies, thesauri, etc.
+- Definitions and types of controlled vocabularies, including taxonomies, thesauri, etc.

-- Types and applications of taxonomies and controlled vocabularies
+- Purposes, uses, and examples of controlled vocabularies

 Deciding how to name preferred terms and non-preferred terms in the controlled vocabulary